SamVanheer/Quake/README.md

 The Winsock2 API is now used directly and the IPX driver has been removed (no longer supported by Windows).

+## Replaced DirectSound, Wave and /dev/dsp sound APIs with OpenAL.

+OpenAL provides a cross-platform sound API.
+This implementation is based on the Wave sound system implementation so there is a small amount of latency.

 ## More work to be done.

 # Original readme.txt contents